-The Three Columns template and the pinned region templates are designed with Lightning console apps in mind.
-They feature a main column and two sidebars with fixed proportional widths.
-The main column is 50%, and the side columns widths are each 25%.
-The minimum required resolution for these templates is 1,280 pixels.
-However, we recommend using a resolution of 1,440 pixels or higher.
+The Three Regions template and the pinned region templates are designed with Lightning console apps in mind.
+They feature a main region and two sidebars with fixed proportional widths.
+The main region is 50%, and the side region widths are each 25%.
+Three-region templates require more screen width to display correctly.
+Three-region templates can display incorrectly on certain devices or monitors with low resolutions.